 The Municipality's current standards limits a home industry use to an accessory building.
-Based on our research, some Municipalities have provided for some flexibility as to the use being within an accessory building or a portion of the residential dwelling.
+Based on our research, some municipalities have provided for some flexibility as to the use being within an accessory building or a portion of the residential dwelling.

-Temagami may also wish to consider adding provisions to reflect that a home industry may also be accommodated in a portion of a residential dwelling.
-As an example, a welding business may be located within an accessory building, however, a portion of the residential dwelling may be used as the office associated with that business.
+As a result, the Municipality may also wish to consider adding provisions to reflect that a home industry may also be accommodated in a portion of a residential dwelling.
+As an example, a welding business may be located within an accessory building; however, a portion of the residential dwelling may be used as the office associated with that business.
 There should continue to be limitations as to the gross floor area being used for the home industry to ensure that it remains limited in scale and secondary to the residential use.

-To provide clarification and flexibility, the definition of Home Industry could be modified to read, as follows:
+To provide clarification and flexibility, the definition of home industry could be modified to read, as follows: